Roles & Permissions

 Seat counting

-Super Admin, Admin, and Editor roles all count toward the plan’s max_editors seat limit.
+Workspace members holding the Editor or Admin role count toward the plan’s max_editors seat limit (each user is counted once across the org, even if they belong to several workspaces).
 Commenter and Viewer roles are unlimited on all plans and never count toward any seat limit.

-When the seat limit is reached, new org members can still be invited — but they can only be assigned Commenter or Viewer roles until a seat is freed.
+When the seat limit is reached, new members can still be invited — but only with the Commenter or Viewer role until a seat is freed.

 Community Edition